-The InSync Training team has designed, delivered, produced, and managed live online training events for over 20 years.
+The InSync Training team has designed, delivered, and produced live online training events for over 20 years.
 It’s hard to believe that organizations have had the virtual classroom as a learning environment option for over two decades.

 Change underlies this now-commonplace technology.
 Virtual classrooms from the past look very little like the reality of today, which indicates a radically different future.